Bane (DC Comics): Independent Schemes and Gotham's Upheaval

-Following the events of Legacy, Bane appears in the one-shot publication called Batman: Bane (1997) with the intent of destroying Gotham City using a nuclear reactor.
+Following the events of Legacy, Bane appears in the one-shot publication Batman: Bane (1997) with the intent of destroying Gotham City using a nuclear reactor.
 However, Batman intervenes and successfully prevents the plot.
 In the Angel and the Bane storyline, Bane ambushes Azrael, defeats him in combat, and captures him.
 He then forcibly exposes Azrael to an even more potent strain of Venom.
 Azrael ultimately escapes into the jungle with Nomoz and successfully, through his enhanced stamina and strong will, overcomes his addiction.
 Despite being weakened and injured, Azrael manages to outmaneuver Bane psychologically and defeats him before taking him back to Gotham, which has been severely damaged by the Cataclysm storyline.
 During an aftershock, Bane briefly escapes but is quickly recaptured by Azrael.

-Bane then resurfaces in the story arc No Man's Land, where he works as an enforcer for Lex Luthor.
+Bane resurfaces in the story arc No Man's Land, where he works as an enforcer for Lex Luthor.
 Luthor, under the guise of assisting Gotham's reconstruction, attempts to take control of Gotham.
 However, Batman convinces Bane to leave after a brief confrontation between Bane and the Joker.
 Following the fallout with Ra's al Ghul, Bane embarks on a campaign to destroy all Lazarus Pits worldwide.
 During this process, he encounters Black Canary.